KEY POINTS

 What happened before the electricity reference price?

-The exception to this would be if a standing offer was already cheaper that the reference price.
+The exception to this would be if a standing offer was already cheaper than the electricity reference price.
 In this case, the retailer would be expected to maintain its offer to the consumer.
 However, it is extremely rare to find such a cheap standing offer in the first place.

 Where is the electricity reference price used?

-The reference price is used across New South Wales, South East Queensland, South Australia and the Australian Capital Territory.
-In these areas, the reference price is the maximum price that energy customers who don’t engage in the market will pay, depending on their location and specific circumstances (i.e. how much power they use).
-In Victoria, customers have a similar reference price for electricity, but this is known as the ‘Victorian Default Offer’.
-It doesn’t act as a price cap in quite the same way as the reference price, but it is similar in that customers on old standing offers are switched onto the cheaper default price.
+The electricity reference price is used across NSW, SEQ, SA and the ACT.
+In these areas, the electricity reference price is the maximum price that unengaged energy customers will pay, depending on their location and specific circumstances (i.e. how much energy they use).
+In VIC, customers have a similar electricity reference price, but this is known as the ‘Victorian Default Offer’.
+It doesn’t act as a price cap in quite the same way as the electricity reference price, but it is similar in that customers on old standing offers are switched onto the cheaper default price.

 Image credits: origin.com.au